Shavon John-Brown

-Shavon Owner John-Brown (born 13 April 1995) is a Grenadian footballer who plays as a forward for the Grenada national team.
-He last played club football for USL Championship club El Paso Locomotive.
+Shavon Owner John-Brown (born 13 April 1995) is a footballer who plays as a forward for Spokane Velocity in the USL League One.
+Born in Canada, he represents the Grenada national team.

 Early life

 John-Brown was born in Montreal, Quebec to Grenadian parents.
 At a young age, he returned with his family to their home village of River Sallee, St. Patrick.

 Club career

 John-Brown played for Hard Rock FC in the Grenada League Premier Division.
 In his debut season he scored eight goals for the club, assisting them on their way to the league title.

 In April 2021, John-Brown joined National Independent Soccer Association side New Amsterdam FC ahead of the spring 2021 season.

 John-Brown signed with USL Championship club El Paso Locomotive FC on March 1, 2022.
 He made 12 appearances for the club before an injury left him sidelined until his departure from the club following the 2022 season.

+John-Brown rejoined New York Pancyprian-Freedoms in 2023.
+John-Brown also joined the New York Renegades United Premier Soccer League side that same year.

+On 7 March 2024, John-Brown joined USL League One side Central Valley Fuego.